KovacZan/cdk-alchemy/packages/docs/alchy-integrator/intro.md

 Are you looking for a powerful way to integrate your Alchemy Webhooks with popular chat platforms like Discord and Slack?
-Look no further than the CDK Alchemy Integrator!
+Look no further than the CDK Alchy Integrator!

-CDK Alchemy Integrator gives you a middleware between Alchemy Webhooks and your favorite messaging application.
+CDK Alchy Integrator gives you a middleware between Alchemy Webhooks and your favorite messaging application.
 Giving you the ability to easily send notifications based on various blockchain events.